 The warming-induced shift in precipitation phase from snow to rain has been shown in historical trends in the wUS (Lynn et al., 2020) and is projected to continue in a warmer world (Klos et al., 2014; Rhoades et al., 2018c; Musselman et al., 2018).
 Precipitation phase transition from snow to rain will result in more frequent warm snow droughts (Marshall et al., 2019; Huning and AghaKouchak, 2020a).
-This increase will disproportionately impact climatologically warmer maritime snow climates (Dierauer et al., 2019) with important implications on the headwater hydrology and downstream reservoir management strategies of these watersheds (Huang et al., 2018; Rhoades et al., 2018a; Yan et al., 2018; Rhoades et al., 2018b; Ullrich et al., 2018).
-To provide a comparison of WYs that experience comparable snow drought conditions with respect to snowpack percentiles, but differing drivers, we compared the WY2001 dry snow drought (Figure 4a) to the WY2015 warm snow drought (Figure 4b) at Paradise, Washington.
-Paradise is located in the Pacific Northwest on the south flank of Ti'Swaq' (Mount Rainier; Figure 1b).
-The WY2015 warm snow drought in the Pacific Northwest was a motivating and formative WY for the development of snow drought research (Cooper et al., 2016).
+This increase will disproportionately impact climatologically warmer maritime snow climates (Dierauer et al., 2019) with important implications for the headwater hydrology and downstream reservoir management strategies of these watersheds (Huang et al., 2018; Rhoades et al., 2018a; Yan et al., 2018; Rhoades et al., 2018b; Ullrich et al., 2018).
+To provide a comparison of WYs that experience comparable snow drought conditions with respect to snowpack percentiles but differing drivers, we compared the WY 2001 dry snow drought (Fig. 4a) to the WY 2015 warm snow drought (Fig. 4b) at Paradise, Washington.
+Paradise is located in the Pacific Northwest on the south flank of Ti'Swaq' (Mount Rainier; Fig. 1b).
+The WY 2015 warm snow drought in the Pacific Northwest was a motivating and formative WY for the development of snow drought research (Cooper et al., 2016).

-Paradise spent the majority of the cool season of WY2001 in the bottom 10^{th} precipitation percentile, a substantial difference from WY2015 when precipitation was between the 60^{th} and 88^{th} percentile between December and April.
+Paradise spent the majority of the cool season of WY 2001 in the bottom 10th precipitation percentile, a substantial difference from WY 2015, when precipitation was between the 60th and 88th percentile between December and April.
 The warm snow drought resulted from an anomalous amount of precipitation largely falling as rain in the early portion of winter.
-Snowpack conditions marginally increased throughout WY2001 from below the 10^{th} percentile in February to the 20^{th} percentile by the end of the cool season (Figure 1a).
-However in WY2015, Paradise maintained fairly consistent SWE percentiles below the 10^{th} percentile from February to May.
-The leftward trajectory of precipitation during February 2015 is indicative of drier-
+Snowpack conditions marginally increased throughout WY 2001 from below the 10th percentile in February to the 20th percentile by the end of the cool season (Fig. 1a).
+However in WY 2015, Paradise maintained fairly consistent SWE percentiles below the 10th percentile from February to May.
+The leftward trajectory of precipitation during February 2015 is indicative of drier-than-normal conditions followed by generally dry conditions (Fig. 1b).
+Weak snow drought amelioration occurred in 2001, minimizing its water resource impacts, whereas none occurred in 2015, further highlighting the importance of monitoring snow drought conditions and type over an entire WY.